Wallack's Theatre: Wallack's Theatre, 1896–1915

 In May 1902, Mrs. Moss renewed the ground lease.
-Over the following years, the theater's hits included The Sultan of Sulu (1902–03), a musical satire by George Ade with music by Alfred George Whathall; The County Chairman (1903–04) by George Ade, starring Maclyn Arbuckle; The Squaw Man (1905–06) by Edwin Milton Royle, starring William Faversham and George Fawcett; The Rich Mr. Hoggenheimer (1906–07), a musical farce with book and lyrics by Harry B. Smith and music by Ludwig Engländer, and starring Sam Bernard; A Knight for a Day (1907–08), a musical comedy with book and lyrics by Robert B. Smith and music by Raymond Hubbell; Alias Jimmy Valentine (1910) by Paul Armstrong, starring H. B. Warner and Laurette Taylor; Pomander Walk (1910–11) by Louis N. Parker, starring George Giddens and Lennox Pawle; Disraeli (1911–12) by Louis N. Parker, starring George Arliss; and Grumpy (1913–14), a thriller by Horace Hodges and T. Wigney Percyval, starring Cyril Maude and Margery Maude.
+Over the following years, the theater's hits included The Sultan of Sulu (1902–03), a musical satire by George Ade with music by Alfred George Whathall; The County Chairman (1903–04) by George Ade, starring Maclyn Arbuckle; The Sho-Gun (1904–05) by George Ade with music by Gustav Luders; The Squaw Man (1905–06) by Edwin Milton Royle, starring William Faversham and George Fawcett; The Rich Mr. Hoggenheimer (1906–07), a musical farce with book and lyrics by Harry B. Smith and music by Ludwig Engländer, and starring Sam Bernard; A Knight for a Day (1907–08), a musical comedy with book and lyrics by Robert B. Smith and music by Raymond Hubbell; Alias Jimmy Valentine (1910) by Paul Armstrong, starring H. B. Warner and Laurette Taylor; Pomander Walk (1910–11) by Louis N. Parker, starring George Giddens and Lennox Pawle; Disraeli (1911–12) by Louis N. Parker, starring George Arliss; and Grumpy (1913–14), a thriller by Horace Hodges and T. Wigney Percyval, starring Cyril Maude and Margery Maude.

 Mrs. Moss died January 15, 1910.
 Royal Moss, administrator of her estate, leased Wallack's Theatre to Charles Burnham.

 In January 1915, the Treblig Realty Company, comprising Mrs. Moss' heirs, sold the theater.
 On January 27, English actor-manager Granville Barker and his troupe began a repertory season at Wallack's.
 In March, plans were announced for a 12-story factory building to replace 29–33 West 30th Street – i. e., the stage and dressing rooms – curtailing Barker's run.